michael105/slterm/README.md

 ### Bugs

+Switching back and forth from alt screen does reset the cursor position, but doesn't clear the screen.

+There might be some trouble with scrolling, when the history is circled.
+The trouble might be every HISTSIZE's line, default: 32768.

+No UTF8
-UTF-8 currently would need some work.
+UTF-8 currently would need some work, stripped for performance reasons.
-Me, I don't need it.
-And I don't really like the idea of having up to 4 Bytes per Rune.
-It's quite simple to add another chartable, if needed, and im- and export files via tools/cpfilter or iconv.

 #### fixed:

 crashes with the alt screen
-corrected ret marks
+corrected ret marks and scrollmarks

 ====================

-(misc 2020-2023 - misc xx  at posteo.net / replace xx with 4+3 )
+(misc147 2020-2024 - github.com/michael105)

 Credits